 Some relevant polls

-time of the last election:
+taken at the time of the last election:

 On 3 May 2018 a Sky News ReachTel poll found that “Half of all Australian voters support a 90-day limit on holding asylum seekers in offshore detention on Manus Island and Nauru.
 Just 30 per cent of people were against the idea....
 Support and disapproval levels for the 90-day limit were the same across Coalition and Labor voters”.